 Watering zebra succulents too often turns the leaves yellow or brown with a mushy soft texture as a sign of stress.
 If the leaves turn black then this can indicate root rot due to over watering.

-If the zebra succulent leaves are turn brown or yellow with a soft texture then scale back your watering and let the potting soil dry out completely from around the roots so that the zebra succulent can recover.
+If the zebra succulent leaves turn brown or yellow with a soft texture then scale back your watering and let the potting soil dry out completely from around the roots so that the zebra succulent can recover.

-(For more information read my article on how to revive a dying zebra succulent).
+(For more information, read my article on how to revive a dying zebra succulent).

-Symptoms of Under Watering Zebra Succulents
+Symptoms of Underwatering Zebra Succulents

 The symptoms of an under watered zebra succulent are brown leaf tips and possibly the leaves at the bottom of the plant turn brown with a crispy, dry appearance.

-Give the soil a good soak and perhaps increase how often you water your zebra plant (as long as the soil dries out between bouts of watering).
+Give the soil a good soak, and perhaps increase how often you water your zebra plant (as long as the soil dries out between bouts of watering).

-(Read my article zebra succulents with brown leaf tips to learn more).
+(Read my article Zebra succulents with brown leaf tips to learn more).

 With two or three cycles of watering with a generous soak, the zebra succulent should recover in the following weeks.